hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

             - they secretly monitor (so, bad)

 - Monitoring Pollution
+    - place sensors at upstream and downstream in factory
+    - temperature/light sensor connected to computer
+    - ADC converts analogue data to digital data
+    - so the computer can understand readings
+    - readings are compared with pre-set limits
+    - different results are printed out
+    - graphs automatically produces
+    - computer stores in a table, ready for further processing

+- How to monitor data?
+    - sensors are used to gather the particular physical variables
+    - sensors feedback data computer
+    - analgue data is converted to digital data by ADC
-    - pg13
+    - computer stores readings
+    - computer compares to pre-set values
+    - computer performes calculations and processing
+    - calculates this at set intervals
+    - computer produces graphs automatically

 ## Control Systems

+- output affects the input

+- Monitoring vs Control Systems
+    - similarities
+        - both involve the use of sensors
+        - both do not require human output
+        - both require ADC
+    - differences
+        - in control systems, output affects the inputs
+        - acts in real-time
+        - uses output devices like acturators

 ### Uses

-- car park barrie
+- car park barrier
+    - answer 1
         - (with micro-controllers)
         - pressure sensor / induction loop in driveway
         - sends signal to processor
         - ADC converts analogue signal to digital signal for microprocessor to process
         - microprocessor compares input with pre-set value
         - if its greater,
             - send signal to actuator
             - which raises the barrier
         - light sensor detects break in laser
         - when beam of light resumeds,
             - actuators activated again
             - lowring the barrier
+    - answer 2 (detailed)
+        - when car arrives
+            - precence detected by induction loop
+                - because electromagnetic loop is disturbed by metallic object
+            - message sent to computer
+            - computer sends signal to motor
+            - motor raises the barrier
+            - a light beam from one post passes across
+            - to a light sensor in the other post
+            - if microprocessor recieves signal
+                - signal sent to motor to lower the barrier
+            - else, barrier remains vertical
+        - when car leaves
+            - gues recieved ticket from reception
+            - exit barrier asks for the ticket
+            - computer compares ticket with acceptable tickets to check validity
+            - if it matches
+                - computer sends signal to motor
+                - motor causes barrier to raise
+                - a light beam from one post passes across
+                - to a light sensor in the other post
+                - if light sensor sends a signal
+                    - signal sent to motor
+                    - to lower the barrier
+                - else
+                    - barrier remains vertical

 - in bussinesses
     - computer controlled production lines